Aquae Flaviae: History

 Aquae Flaviae was founded by Rome, although the details of that founding remain obscure.
 Ptolemy suggests that it was founded in Turodi territory, a theory that has been strengthened by the existence of epigraphic evidence documenting the presence of Turodi.

+Diocese of Aquae Flaviae

+Aquae Flaviae became a bishopric in the fourth century which lasted until the Arabic conquest in the eight century.
+It was restored as a titular see in 1969.